metacpan/metacpan-cpan-extracted/distros/G/Game-Entities/README.md

 # PERFORMANCE

 Game::Entities aims to implement a simple entity that is as fast as possible.
-Specifically, this means tht it needs to be fast enough to be used in game development, which is the natural use case for ECS designs.
+Specifically, this means that it needs to be fast enough to be used in game development, which is the natural use case for ECS designs.

 To this end, the library caches component iterators which are invalidated